Cite as: Reagle, Joseph (2015). “Geek Policing: Fake Geek Girls and Contested Attention,” International Journal of Communication.

 Pretentious females who have labeled themselves as a “geek girl” figured out that guys will pay a lot of attention to them if they proclaim they are reading comics or playing video games.
 Celebrities are dressing up as geeks to reach a larger audience.
 Richard Branson labeled himself a geek for crying out loud.
 How do we separate the geeks from the muck?
 (Brown, 2012)

-A geek can be understood as a person passionately enthused about a topic.
-Scholar J. A. McArthur (2009, p.
-62) wrote that “To be geek is to be engaged, to be enthralled in a topic, and then to act on that engagement.
+To consider whether someone is a “fake geek,” we should first understand what is meant by geek.
+J. A. McArthur (2009, p.
+62) wrote, “To be geek is to be engaged, to be enthralled in a topic, and then to act on that engagement.
 Geeks come together based on common expertise on a certain topic.
 These groups may identify themselves as computer geeks, anime geeks, trivia geeks, gamers, hackers, and a number of other specific identifiers.”
-The level of specificity in geek identity is remarkable.
-The “Geek Code,” first posted “as a lark” on the Internet in 1993, permitted one to concisely express the many facets of one’s geekiness.
-By 1996 the code had categories for type of geek, computer and entertainment affinities, physical characteristics, sexuality and relationship status; each of these had half a dozen or more attributes.
+(I will speak of fans and nerds as geeks who are enthusiastic about fiction and learning, respectively, though some sources use these terms interchangeably.)
+The term geek originally had some negative connotations, as did nerd, but decades ago enthusiasts appropriated these terms for their own identity (Tocci, 2009, Chapter 1).
+An early articulation of this identity was the “Geek Code,” first posted “as a lark” on the Internet in 1993 (Hayden, 2001); it permitted people to concisely express the many facets of their geekiness in the signature of their online messages.
+By 1996, the code had categories for type of geek, computer and entertainment affinities, physical characteristics, sexuality, and relationship status; each of these had half a dozen or more attributes.
 For instance,

 t designated one’s affinity for Star Trek, pluses and minuses showed one’s level of enthusiasm, and the